 problem.
 USB 3.0 ports can also cause interference.
 In such cases, pair the devices away from

-• Check the compatibility.
+your computer or laptop. - Check the compatibility.
 Make sure that the devices you are trying to connect can be paired.

 Check the user manual to confirm this.
 Don’t worry if you lost the user manual.
 You can find this

-• Update firmware.
+information online. - Update firmware.
 Updating the firmware can help to solve the problem.
 Check out with your

-• Limit the data shared between your devices.
+device manufacturer all the firmware you need and how to update. - Limit the data shared between your devices.
 For instance, you can choose what data you want

 to share.
 Be it text, audio, contacts, and so on.
 Only select the data you want to share to make it